Skip to main content

 WHAT ARE THE SYMPTOMS OF RA?

-RA, a disease that causes chronic pain, and doctors have classified the progression of the disease into three categories.
+RA is a disease that causes chronic pain, and doctors have classified the progression of the disease into three categories.

 The first stage is swelling and pain in the joint, the second stage is thickening of the joint lining, and the final stage is permanent joint damage caused by enzymes attacking your bones and cartilage.